blob42/codegpt-ng.nvim/README.md

 The top-level command is `:Chat`.
 The behavior is different depending on whether text is selected and/or arguments are passed.

-You can also use `:VChat` to temporary enforce the vertical layout.

 ### Completion
 * `:Chat` with text selection will trigger the `completion` command, ChatGPT will try to complete the selected code snippet.